These buttermilk biscuits are soft & buttery and have lots of flaky layers. They take no time to make and they’ll become your favorite biscuit recipe.

 - Serve hot with your favorite jam or with gravy.

-- Biscuits will stay fresh for up to 2 days or 4 days if refrigerated.
+- Biscuits will stay fresh for up to 1 day at room temperature.

 - I used a 3-inch cookie cutter for these biscuits and they made 9 large biscuits.
 If you use a smaller cookie cutter, you’ll get more biscuits.

 - I usually place my butter in the freezer for about 10 minutes prior to making my biscuits.
 It should be very cold but not frozen.